-The Feed and Read (FAR) Program (formerly the Albany Weekend Backpack program) is a HATAS program that provides critical support to hungry children in an effort to reduce absenteeism and keep developing children in school and on track.
+The Feed and Read (FAR) Program (formerly the Albany Weekend Backpack program) is a HATAS program that provides critical support to hungry children to reduce absenteeism and keep developing children in school and on track.

 The number of children within the Albany School System who live in food insecure homes is heartbreaking.

 Throughout the week, assistance programs ensure that students can get balanced nutrition while they are at school—but what about the weekend?
-The Albany Feed and Read program is the answer to that question.
+The FAR program is the answer to that question.

-Founded in 2014, the FAR program is a community wide response to hunger in the Albany School System.
-In the first year, the FAR program started with just 14 packs of food.
-Now, with support from the community, HATAS provides 625 children with food, and a book, for the weekends of the 2017-2018 school year.
+Founded in 2014, the FAR program is a community-wide response to hunger in the Albany School System.
+In the first year, the FAR program distributed just 14 packs of food.
+Now, with support from the community, HATAS will provide approximately 550 children with food for the weekends of the 2020/21 school year.

-Our goal is to prevent the third-graders we give weekend backpacks to from visiting us again in 20 years.
+Our goal is to prevent the third-graders we give weekend backpacks to from revisiting us in 20 years.

 That means offering more than just food.

 Children want to learn.
 They are hardwired for it.
 But missing school can have a snowball effect, especially at earlier grade levels.
-If children miss the fundamental building blocks of their education it is easy to become discouraged.
-This compounded with instability, violence, or other challenges in the home can be disastrous for a child’s chances of success.
+If children miss the fundamental building blocks of their education, it is easy to become discouraged.
+Absenteeism compounded with instability, violence, or other challenges in the home can be disastrous for a child’s chances of success.

-That’s why every FAR weekend backpack doesn’t just include food for hungry children within our community—we also include an age-appropriate book for hungry minds.
+That’s why every backpack doesn’t just include food for hungry bodies; it also includes an age-appropriate book for hungry minds.
 We know that the more we can do to stimulate the natural curiosity of children while keeping them learning and engaged can reduce absenteeism.

-We see compassion in the Capital Region on a daily basis, and it is no surprise that the HATAS FAR program is one of our most popular with the generous members of our community.
-The number of children that we help has only been growing and that is thanks to the tremendous support we have received year over year.
+We see compassion in the Capital Region daily, and it is no surprise that the HATAS FAR program is one of our most popular with the generous members of our community.
+The number of children that we help has only been growing, and that is thanks to the tremendous support we receive year after year.

 Now it’s your turn.

-Join us in our commitment to tell each and every student in our community: there is nothing stopping you from going FAR in Albany.
+Join us in our commitment to tell every student in our community: nothing is stopping you from going FAR in Albany.

 Do you want to make an even bigger impact?